-WE 1 - General Work Experience 1.0-8.0 units/ CSU
+WE 1 - General Work Experience 1.0-8.0 units/ CSU General Education Area E1

-This course consists of a program of onthe-job learning experiences designed to assist the student in developing effectiveness on the job.
+75-600 hours lab (R) This course consists of a program of onthe-job learning experiences designed to assist the student in developing effectiveness on the job.
 Employment need not be related to a vocational or occupational major.
 Attendance of an on campus orientation session is required for all Work Experience enrollments.
 Students complete an online expanded orientation module addressing workplace success skills throughout the term.
 Subsequent enrollments require new individualized learning objectives.
 Units are awarded based upon achievement of approved learning objectives, workplace performance, submission of course assignments, and documentation of work hours.
 Enrollment in this course shall not exceed six units.
 Enrollment in Work Experience courses is limited to a maximum of 16 units, including all Vocational, Occupational and General Work Experience enrollments.
 Title V specifies students will earn 1 unit of credit for each 75 hours paid work, and 1 unit of credit for each 60 hours volunteer work.
-This course has been approved for hybrid delivery.
+This course has been approved for hybrid